andrew-schofield/keepass2-haveibeenpwned/README.md

 ## Known Issues

-* Built dll seems to be linked to a specific version of KeePass
 * Currently everything happens in the UI thread
-* No indication of download progress or processing progress
+* No indication of download progress
 * There is no way of getting the "password last modified" time from KeePass, so unfortunately both checking modes have drawbacks:
  * "Only check entries that have not changed since the breach date" will produce false negatives if you have changed something other than the password since the breach date
  * If unchecked you will potentially get false positives if you have already changed entries that have been breached (as this will return all entries that have ever been breached).